What Is a Good LSAT Score? (2024)

 Part 2: What is the LSAT?
 What is on the LSAT?

-The LSAT is a three-section exam measured on a scale of 120–180.
-The three sections are Reading Comprehension, Reasoning, and Logical Games.
-A score on each of these sections is then summed to produce a total score.
+The LSAT is a multi-section exam measured on a scale of 120–180.
+As of August 2024, the LSAT no longer contains the Analytical Reasoning (“Logic Games”) section.
+Instead, the new LSAT comprises one Reading Comprehension section (scored), two Logical Reasoning sections (scored), and a variable section (unscored) designed to test out questions for future exams.
+Each section’s score is then summed to produce a total score.
 While schools publish both their median incoming GPA and LSAT score, the LSAT score is usually taken more seriously as an indicator of an applicant’s potential than GPA.

 Law schools rely on LSAT scores to help them determine the likelihood that an applicant will succeed in their respective institution.
 While GPAs may vary depending on academic settings, grade inflation, and the different levels of rigor in undergraduate programs, the LSAT helps even the playing field.